OuhscBbmc/StatisticalComputing/2019-presentations/06-june/agenda-possible.md

       --,group_assignment

     ```

+#### Possible Topics

+1. GitLab on campus

+1. Hashing IDs

+1. SQLite with R and other languages

+1. `case` waterfalls in SQL

 1. *plumber** package:
     > Gives the ability to automatically generate and serve an HTTP API from R functions using the annotations in the R documentation around your functions.